Week 48 February 24, 2023

 Following the death of Rehoboam, his son Abijah became king in Judah.
 He went to war against Jeroboam and Israel to the north.

-He confronted Jeroboam and Israel with the way they had driven out the priests of the Lord and how they had not forsaken the Lord themselves in Judah.
+He confronted Jeroboam and Israel with the way they had driven out the priests of the Lord and how he and his people had not forsaken the Lord themselves in Judah.
+“But as for us, the Lord is our God, and we have not abandoned Him” (13.10).
 In spite of a clever military move on Jeroboam’s part, God intervened and routed the Israelite army.

 We find Asa the new king of Judah in chapter 14.
 He began removing the articles of worship to the bad gods in 14.3-6.
 God gave him rest from war.